chrispsommers/SAI/test/saivisor/README.md

 You can use `-it` (interactive terminal) in place of `-d` (detached, or daemon, mode) to watch console/log activity in real time.
 Alternatively, use docker logs -f prometheus.

-An alternatiuve is to create the directory and give "all" write access, e.g.:
+An alternative is to create the directory and give "all" write access, e.g.:
 ```
 mkdir prom_data
 chmod a+w prom_data